ARTICLES

 Nobuka Kawashima

-Originally from Kanagawa Prefecture, she traveled to all 179 municipalities in Hokkaido and became captivated by the charm and magic of the northern country, moving to Hokkaido in 2009.
-Since then, she has been involved in media coverage, filming, article and video production, and project editing, primarily related to travel and regional revitalization.
+Originally from Kanagawa Prefecture, she traveled to all 179 municipalities in Hokkaido and became captivated by the charm and magic of the northern land, moving to Hokkaido in 2009.
+Since then, she has been involved in media coverage, filming, article and video production, and project editing, mainly related to travel and regional revitalization.
 Her personal mission is to "increase the number of Hokkaido fans."